odinb/bash-plexamp-installer/README.md

 $ systemctl --user start plexamp.service

-Surgical way, removing only fields that are empty or contain undefined:<br />
+Surgical way, removing only fields that are empty or contain undefined.
+No need to stop service:<br />
 Check file for corrupt/empty fields, if output is "[]", there are no corrupt fields.<br />
 $ jq 'to_entries | map(select(.value == null or .value == "" or .value == "undefined"))' ~/.local/share/Plexamp/Settings/%40Plexamp%3Astate